9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 Solid wood or dense foam both serve as excellent insulators for entry doors.
-At Graber Supply, we offer polystyrene core doors, which create excellent insulation!
+We offer polystyrene core doors at Graber Supply, which create excellent insulation!

-The amount and type of glass in your entry door also affects efficiency.
-Glass is not a good insulator, so the more of it you have in your door, the less efficient it will be.
+The amount and type of glass in your entry door also affect its efficiency.
+Glass is not a good insulator, so the more you have in your door, the less efficient it will be.

 However, there are ways to make the glass in your door more energy efficient.

 First of all, make sure the glass is at least double-paned.
-If you live in a frigid climate, you might even consider triple-paned glass.
+You might even consider triple-paned glass if you live in a really frigid climate.

 Secondly, check to see if your door includes Low-E Glass.
 Low-E Glass refers to glass with a low-emissivity coating.
-It reduces heat gain or loss by reflecting long-wave infrared energy and improves the energy efficiency of the door.
+It reduces heat gain or loss by reflecting long-wave infrared energy and improves the door's energy efficiency.

 The weatherstrip seal is the seal around the door that keeps air from leaking in and out of the house.

 If your door's weatherstrip seal is inadequate, you can buy a replacement at pretty much any hardware store.
 Just make sure you don't settle for a cheap weatherstrip option.

-Compression weatherstrips, in particular, guarantee a tight and effective seal, ensuring that your door is airtight.
+Compression weatherstrips, particularly, guarantee a tight and effective seal, ensuring your door is airtight.

-While door insulation, glass, and the weatherstrip seal are the essential factors in ensuring an efficient door, there are plenty of other factors to consider when choosing a new entry door.
+While door insulation, glass, and the weatherstrip seal are essential in ensuring an efficient door, there are plenty of other factors to consider when choosing a new entry door.

 3 Components Of An Efficient Entry Door

 Quality Door Frame

-The door frame carries some of the weight of the door and will be exposed to elements to some degree.
+The door frame carries some of the door's weight and will be somewhat exposed to elements.